michaeldevlee/react-audio-player/README.md

 React, Node.Js, Javascript, HTML, CSS, Github Pages

 ## Challenges
 - Learning React was by far the most difficult challenge in all of this.
-Let alone, I had minimal experience with Javascript as I am more familiar with video game programming in GDscript (python-like language used for game development for the Godot Engine).
+Let alone, I had minimal experience with Javascript/HTML/CSS as I am more familiar with video game programming in GDscript (python-like language used for game development for the Godot Engine).
 - Understanding states, props, and how they relate to optimizing my component renders

 ## Tutorials Used